gruntwork-io/docs/_docs-sources/guides/reference-architecture/configuration-guide/index.md

 The next step is to configure the Machine User Personal Access Token(s)

-There are two primary uses for the Machine User:
-- Accessing Gruntwork private repositories hosted in GitHub
-- Accessing your `infrastructure-live` repository that is hosted in GitHub, BitBucket, or GitLab

 If you are using GitHub to host your `infrastructure-live` repository, you will only need the one personal access token as the permissions will allow access to both your `infrastructure-live` repo and Gruntwork's private repositories.